Because we have limited capacity, we need to attend to things for them to be fully processed. This is assisted by three

 In this chapter we’ll talk about location and feature selection - a later chapter will discuss object selection and tracking.

 People typically move their eyes to look directly at where they are attending when they are selecting a single location (overt attention).

 But sometimes, people attend to multiple locations simultaneously.
 In that situation, their eyes have to point at one location, while they simultaneously attend to other locations.
 In previous units of study you’ve taken, location selection may have been the only kind of attention discussed.
-For example, in classical cuing experiments (Posner, Snyder, and Davidson 1980), a location is cued, after which participants perform better at processing things in that location, because the participants attentionally selected that location.
+For example, in classic Posner cuing experiments (Posner, Snyder, and Davidson 1980), a location is cued, after which participants perform better at processing things in that location, because the participants attentionally selected that location.

 The schematic illustrates a shape identification experiment.
 The arrow cues the participant to covertly attend to the right while keeping their eyes on the center.
 The covert shift of attention results in participants identifying the shape on the cued side (the star) more quickly than if the arrow had directed the participant’s attention somewhere else.
 We’ll revisit location cuing in some new contexts in 12.

 You might think that in order to attend to something you’re looking for, you first have to find it by moving your attention all around (location selection) to evaluate whether each region of the scene contains your target.
 That is true in some cases, but not all, thanks to the power of feature selection.
 Feature selection allows your attention to go straight to certain sorts of targets, as we’ll see.

 Feature attention allows you to select an individual feature value, for certain features.
 One such feature is color.

 In the below image, try attending only to the red objects.
 With some concentration, you may feel you can do it just by thinking of red.